markmo/dltemplate/README.rst

 28. Basic principles of Q-Learning
 29. Tips and tricks to train a Deep Q-Learning Network - Frame Buffer, Experience Replay
 30. Basic principles of using the REINFORCE algorithm
+31. Basic principles of using the Advantage Actor Critic (AAC) algorithm

 Datasets